What To Look For In A Cat Water Fountain

 Next up; is it easy to clean and does it stay clean for a reasonable period of time?
 If the fountain has a lot of corners, nooks and crevices it will definitely not be easy to clean and if a fountain is difficult to clean, it probably won’t get cleaned often or thoroughly enough, which is harmful for the cats.
 Ideally a fountain should take no more than a few minutes and should remain clean for close to a week.
 Cat fountains vary greatly in this respect.
 Many reviews of plastic pet fountains testify to the slime that builds up and is very hard to get rid of.
 Generally, the more complicated, and especially if made of plastic, the harder the fountain is to clean.
 If the fountain you are considering requires either of these tools or something similar, think twice before purchasing.
 The pumps for cat fountains, however, are all pretty much the same and require the same cleaning, though how often will depend largely on the type and quality of filtration the fountain has.

-There are two possible types of filtration; mechanical filtration which prevents cat hair and other debris from getting into the pump, and chemical filtration which removes unpleasant odor and unpleasant taste-causing elements from the water.
+There are two possible types of filtration for cat water fountains; mechanical filtration which prevents cat hair and other debris from getting into the pump, and chemical filtration which removes unpleasant odor and unpleasant taste-causing elements from the water.
 Every fountain needs the first, not every fountain needs the second.
 Shown below are the two kinds of filtration.
 The one on the right is a carbon filter with a small amount of activated charcoal for chemical filtration.
 The one on the left is a mechanical filtration device which lasts for two years.
 The one on the right lasts from two to four weeks, which is standard for most if not all mass produced pet fountains.
 The company which offers the sponge filter on the left also offers an activated charcoal filter at about $10 for those who need one, and which lasts six months or more.

-The next consideration has to do with aesthetics – or the lack thereof.
+The next consideration for what cat water fountain to buy has to do with aesthetics – or the lack thereof.
 If you plan to have the fountain in some out-of-the-way place then aesthetics may not matter so much.
 Please note that if you plan to place your cat fountain in the kitchen, it is best to place it away from, not near, the food bowls.
 This is written about extensively by veterinarians and other experts who say that water near the food can put the cats off drinking.
 In the wild, cats do not find nor keep their food near their water source as the decaying food could contaminate the water.
 Though this is unlikely to happen in our kitchens, it is still a hard-wired directive in our cats and they are likely do drink more (a very good thing) if the water is well separated from their food.

 So if you plan to place the cat fountain where it is easily seen and becomes a part of your decor then aesthetics matters considerably.
 In this respect there is a wide range of looks from the many different brands of cat fountains, some of the more notable ones shown below.